hygieia/hygieia/pages/product1/signup.md

 ### Create Admin User

-Once you have installed the UI layer in Hygieia, create a user with username 'admin'.
+Once you have installed the UI layer in Hygieia, create a user with username **admin**.
 This allows the admin user to manage and maintain a level of control on the dashboard users.
-For each instance, there can only be one 'admin' user.
+For each instance, there can only be one **admin** user.

+**Note**: You must create an **admin** user in Hygieia to manage and maintain other dashboard users.

-To create an account for an admin user:
+To create an account for an **admin** user:
 1. Click **Signup** on the login page.
-2. Enter 'admin' as the username, specify and confirm the password, and then click **Signup**.
+2. Enter **admin** as the username, specify and confirm the password, and then click **Signup**.

-The 'admin' user is created for the dashboard.
+The **admin** user is created for the dashboard.

+### Admin Settings

+Click the Settings wheel at the top-right corner of the screen to manage the users and dashboard settings.
+The settings are categorized in to the following tabs:

+- Edit Dashboards
+- Manage Admins
+- Generate Api Tokens
+- Manage Templates
+- General Configurations

+#### Edit Dashboards

+This tab lists all the dashboards in Hygieia.
+As an admin user, you can edit or delete dashboards from this tab as follows:

+- To edit a dashboard, click the **Edit** icon to the right of the dashboard name.
+This invokes the **Administer your Dashboard** screen.
+For information on this screen, see the [Dashboard Administration](dashboard_administration.md) documentation.
+- To delete a dashboard, click the **Delete** icon to the right of the dashboard name, and then confirm deletion by clicking **Delete**.

-### Manage Administrators
+#### Manage Administrators

-In the Admin screen, the 'Manage Admins' tab displays a list of all users.
+In the **Admin** screen, the **Manage Admins** tab displays a list of all users.
 To add additional dashboard administrators:

-- In the 'Users' column, select a user, and then click the right-arrow button.
+- In the **Users** column, select a user, and then click the right-arrow button.
-  The username is displayed in the 'Admin' column.
+  The username is displayed in the **Admin** column.

 To find users, filter the list by entering all or part of a user name in the 'Search' field.

 To remove an admin:

-- In the 'Admin' column, select an admin, and then click the right-arrow button.
+- In the **Admin** column, select an admin, and then click the right-arrow button.
-  The username is displayed in the 'Admin' column.
+  The username is displayed in the **Admin** column.

 ### Generate API Token

 Generate an API token for basic authentication to secure APIs.
 To generate an API token:

-1. Click 'New'.
-The 'Generate API Token' dialog box in invoked.
+1. Click **New**.
+The **Generate API Token** dialog box in invoked.
 2. Enter the API User name.
 3. Select an Expiration Date using the calendar button.
-4. Click 'Create'.
+4. Click **Create**.
 The generated API key is displayed.

 **Note:** The API key is visible only until the 'Generate API Token' dialog box is open.